pow-auth/pow/lib/extensions/invitation/README.md

 ### Limit invitation based on role

-If you have different roles (e.g. [admin and user](../../../guides/USER_ROLES.md)), you can limit the type of user who can invite others by setting up a plug in your `router.ex`:
+If you have different roles (e.g. [admin and user](../../../guides/USER_ROLES.md)), you can limit the type of user who can invite others by using a plug and override the routes in your `router.ex`:

 ```elixir
 defmodule MyAppWeb.Router do